maksymsur/wallet_as_service/README.md

 The WAAS project is a Blockchain wallet-as-a-service application built using Rust and the Actix-Web framework.
 The service includes functionalities for generating cryptographic keys, signing messages, and securely forgetting keys.

 **Architecture**: The implementation is modular, comprising multiple components such as handlers, secure key management, and utility functions.
-That is done intentionally as a good basis for further development/testing by a team.
+That is done intentionally as a good basis to foster further project development/testing by a team.

 **Storage**: Security, code quality, and efficiency are emphasized, with an in-memory database (Sled) used to manage key storage.
 This is chosen as a quick in-RAM storage solution that shall be changed into more robust production-grade DB like PostgreSQL or smth like YugabyteDB (in case we need a multi-sharded horizontal scaling capabilities).

 **Auth capabilities**: Bearer Token Authentication is implemented using `actix-web-httpauth`, this middleware ensures that only authorized users can access the core endpoints (`/generate-key`, `/sign-message`, `/forget-key`).
 The token is compared against an environment variable or a default value.
 This simple form of authentication is effective for a proof of concept but needs to be strengthened for production environments.

-**Key Management**: SafeSecretKey Abstraction wraps around the secp256k1::SecretKey, ensuring that sensitive cryptographic material is securely handled and zeroized upon drop.
+**Key Management**: SafeSecretKey abstraction wraps around the secp256k1::SecretKey, ensuring that sensitive cryptographic material is securely handled and zeroized upon drop.
 This approach demonstrates an awareness of the critical need to protect sensitive data from lingering in memory.
-That also lays some ground for future expendability and key management depending on project development.
+That also lays some good ground for future expendability and key management depending on project development.

 **Error Handling**: Custom Error Types like `AppError` and `SafeSecretKeyError` provide robust error categorization and response generation.
 Each error type is mapped to appropriate HTTP responses, enhancing the clarity and maintainability of error-handling logic.